pssvlng/generic-wordnet-browser/README.md

-# generic-wordnet-browser
+# Generic WordNet Browser
-A Generic Browser Application for lookup and browsing of words inside a wordnet for any language
+A Generic Browser Application for lookup and browsing of words inside a wordnet for any language.